burnsfisher/pyMicroloader/README.md

 V1.2, Jan 22, 2019: Change design of pyMicroMem slightly to allow multiple loader types

-V2.0, Aug 06, 2022: Debug and fix up the serial loader.
+V2.0, Aug 06, 2021: Debug and fix up the serial loader.
 It is now slow but working at 57.6Kbaud

+V2.1, Feb 01, 2022: Port to Python3

 The intent of this loader it for use with a cross-development environment for embedded microprocessors.
 This loader is